Skip to content

 datasets: [customers, orders]

-- source: production-redis
+- source: finance-oracle

 - source: data-lake-s3